pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/race-route/README.md

 **Bug Catcher 2:** [Heal on caterpie if HP < 7]
 * HA Spam all pokes finish pokemon with tackle when possible
-- Here you need to decide if you want to do Lass or not.
+- Here you need to decide if you want to do Lass or not
 	- if you have more than 8/9 HA, skip Lass
 	- if you have red bar for BC3, consider skipping Lass even at low HA count
 	- if you want to play 100% safe, always do Lass

-[LASS]
+### [LASS]
 - Menu: Use a potion if HP < 21

-**Lass:** (This route also fights the optional lass)
+**Lass:**
 - HA x4

 **Bug Catcher 3:**